<< Back to All Tutorials and Resources

 Once you are logged in using the temporary or current password, go to My Profile under the Help tab, change your password to your preference, and click Submit.

 Why aren't there any check boxes next to the list of Main Maps?

 Unlike the 'Optional' layers, where multiple items can be turned on at once, only one 'Main Map' can be viewed at a time.

-When I scrolled over one ZCTA it said that '4' HCP grantees were serving it; but I see on the map that 3 HCP grantee locations are within the ZCTA boundary; where is the fourth HCP grantee?
+When I scrolled over one ZCTA it said that '4' health centers were serving it; but I see on the map that 3 health center locations are within the ZCTA boundary; where is the fourth health center?

-The number of Health Center Program (HCP) grantees serving patients that live in a particular ZCTA refers to the number of HCP grantees that people who live in a ZCTA travel to for services, not how many locations are physically located in a ZCTA.
-Keep in mind that within this tool there is no way to verify which HCP grantees are serving that ZCTA beyond the five with the largest share of HCP grantee patients in that ZCTA.
+The number of health centers serving patients that live in a particular ZCTA refers to the number of health centers that people who live in a ZCTA travel to for services, not how many locations are physically located in a ZCTA.
+Keep in mind that within this tool there is no way to verify which health centers are serving that ZCTA beyond the five with the largest share of health center patients in that ZCTA.